angarsky/diveintopython/learn/date.md

 The `dateutil` module also provides many other useful features such as time zone support, parsing of relative dates and times, and working with time intervals.

-## A Date Object to a Datetime Object Conversion
+## How to convert a Date Object to a Datetime Object

 In Python, you can convert a `date` object to a `datetime` object by using the `datetime.combine()` method.
 This method allows you to combine the `date` object with a separate `time` object to create a new `datetime` object.
 Here's an example: